 - A second IRS representative sometimes monitors live telephone calls.
-That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number. - · We sometimes record telephone calls to evaluate IRS assistors objectively.
+That person only evaluates the IRS assistor and does not keep a record of any taxpayer's name or tax identification number. - We sometimes record telephone calls to evaluate IRS assistors objectively.
 We hold these recordings no longer than one week and use them only to measure the quality of assistance. - We value our customers' opinions.
 Throughout this year, we will be surveying our customers for their opinions on our service.

 Walk-in.
-You can pick up certain forms, instructions, and publications at many post offices, libraries, and IRS offices.
-Some libraries and IRS offices have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
+Also, some libraries and IRS offices have:

+- An extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs. - The Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response 7 to 15 workdays after your request is received.
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
 Find the address that applies to your part of the country.

-- Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001 - .
-Central part of U.S.: Central Area Distribution Center P.O.
-Box 8903 Bloomington, IL 61702-8903 - · Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
+Western part of U.S.:

+Western Area Distribution Center Rancho Cordova, CA 95743-0001

+Central part of U.S.:

+Central Area Distribution Center

+P.O.
+Box 8903

+Bloomington, IL 61702-8903

+Eastern part of U.S. and foreign addresses:

+Eastern Area Distribution Center P.O.
 Box 85074 Richmond, VA 23261-5074